tmknight/docker-autoheal/README.md

 A cross-platform tool to monitor and remediate unhealthy Docker containers

-Designed to be OS agnostic, flexible, and performant in large environments via concurrency and multi-threading
+Written in Rust and designed to be OS agnostic, flexible, and performant in large environments via concurrency and multi-threading

 The `docker-autoheal` binary may be executed in a native OS or from a Docker container